Lightning Prediction under Uncertainty: DeepLight with Hazy Loss: Problem Formulation

 \section{Problem Formulation}

-We aim to predict future lightning occurrences using historical real-world data, including lightning observations and activities, and auxiliary meteorological parameters such as radar reflectivity~\cite{noaa_radar_reflectivity} and cloud properties~\cite{abi-cod, abi-acha, abi-ctp}.
-The selection of these features is guided by the comprehensive analysis by Leinonen et al.~\cite{nhess-22-577-2022}, which underscores their importance in lightning forecasting.
-Additionally, previous state of the art deep learning studies~\cite{lightnet, adsnet, zhou2022lightnet+} have leveraged these parameters, either in simulated or real-world formats, to improve prediction performance.
+We aim to predict future lightning occurrences using historical real-world data, including lightning observations and activities, and auxiliary meteorological parameters such as radar reflectivity~\citep{noaa_radar_reflectivity} and cloud properties~\citep{abi-cod, abi-acha, abi-ctp}.
+The selection of these features is guided by the comprehensive analysis by Leinonen et al.~\citep{nhess-22-577-2022}, which underscores their importance in lightning forecasting.
+Additionally, previous state of the art deep learning studies~\citep{lightnet, adsnet, zhou2022lightnet+} have leveraged these parameters, either in simulated or real-world formats, to improve prediction performance.
 We assume that the target region is divided into an $N\times N$ grid, where each grid cell represents a spatial unit for which lightning occurrence is predicted.
+We next define lightning and meteorological parameters used in lightning prediction:

-Lightning Occurrence (\boldmath{$L_t$}).
-Lightning occurrence (\boldmath{$L_t$}) for a region denotes whether lightning occurs or not at $t$-th time-step: $[t, t+1)$.
+\emph{Lightning Occurrence} (\boldmath{$L_t$}): Lightning occurrence (\boldmath{$L_t$}) for a region denotes whether lightning occurs or not at $t$-th time-step: $[t, t+1)$.

-Lightning Activities (\boldmath{$A_t$}): Lightning activities (\boldmath{$A_t$}) is represented as $A_t$ = [Flash Frequency, Flash Energy].
+\emph{Lightning Activities} (\boldmath{$A_t$}): Lightning activities (\boldmath{$A_t$}) is represented as $A_t$ = [Flash Frequency, Flash Energy].
 Specifically, flash frequency quantifies the number of occurred lightning flashes and flash energy measures the total energy released by lightning flashes of a region at $t^{th}$ time-step: $[t, t+1)$.

-Radar Reflectivity (\boldmath{$R_t$}): In thunderstorm clouds, charge develops through the Triboelectric Effect, caused by friction between differently sized hydrometeors~\cite{illingworth1985charge}.
+\emph{Radar Reflectivity} (\boldmath{$R_t$}): In thunderstorm clouds, charge develops through the Triboelectric Effect, caused by friction between differently sized hydrometeors~\citep{illingworth1985charge}.
 Hydrometeors of various shapes and sizes react differently to radio waves.
 Radar reflectivity values \boldmath{$R_t$} provide information about these hydrometeors at $t^{th}$ time-step: $[t, t+1)$, indicating the potential for charge buildup and lightning occurrences.